A question I often find being asked online is, “How important are blogs to SEO?”

 It’s well-known in the SEO industry that a good internal linking strategy can boost the search engine rankings for your target keywords.
 SEO scientist Kyle Roof found through testing that “2-3 internal links is equal to one external link of the same value.”

-Also consider these points by Search Engine Land:
+Consider these points by Search Engine Land:

 - The more links a page receives, the more value Google gives it.
 Just like external links indicate an overall value with regard to other pages on the web, internal links help Google determine the importance of a page with regard to the other pages on your website.